 For any watch brand that wants to perform in China, the branding will be as important as the design.
 You need to prove to your Chinese consumers you share a timeless piece.
 They need to find your brand reliable and trust your design.
 For instance, the branding on WeWood was following this strategy.
 Any Chinese consumer could have thought a wood watch would lose its success over time.
 You need to build your brand image among your target consumer as a timeless and eternal luxury piece.

 #8 LIVE STREAMING – Luxury Watches Embrace Digital in China

 The watch industry is the slowest to embrace digital.
 Indeed, the universe of a luxury watch and the universe of social media always seemed far from each other.
 The digital era was threatening the image of exclusivity and craftmanship that luxury watch brands always defended.
 Since the Covid-19 crisis, live streaming made its way through and seduced international brands.

 Livestreaming is a unique opportunity to connect and share with Chinese consumers.
-In 2020, the live streaming market reached 613 million people in China 2020.
-Luxury brands implemented live streaming sessions to showcase in live their catwalks or their new collection drop.
+Luxury brands implemented live streaming sessions to showcase live their catwalks or their new collection drop.
 The watch industry could not stay out of the trend anymore.
 The famous fair and trade show Watches & Wonders have taken the lead.

 Watches & Wonders case study

-Watch & Wonders decided to launch a hashtag #OpenTheDoorOfWonders (#打开奇迹之门#) to increase the event visibility on Weibo.
+Watch & Wonders decided to launch the hashtag #OpenTheDoorOfWonders (#打开奇迹之门#) to increase the event’s visibility on Weibo.
 The hashtag generated 120 million views.
 Chinese people definitely had the feeling that luxury watches are opening their doors.
 They do not have the feeling to step aside anymore but they can create a meaningful connection with luxury brands.